qoretechnologies/qorus-vscode/README.md

 This extension makes it possible to easily create, deploy, and test Qorus interfaces directly from the Visual Studio Code editor.
 It is a perfect tool for creating no-code solutions for the Qorus Integration Engine.
 The Qorus Developer Tools allow to create building blocks that can be reused later and setup an initial configuration for them.

+## Version 2.0.2 overview - What's new:
+- new interface: Value map
+- it is now possible to create or edit two interfaces of the same kind at the same time (create Class from a Class for example)
+### Bug fixes
+- config item with allowed values can now be given a template string instead

 ## Version 2.0.1 overview - What's new:
 - step diagram for Workflows has been redesigned for better user experience
 #### Bug fixes